 1. When a friend or a family member needs extra Hyatt points to top off their accounts for a specific redemption

-Occasionally, we or our loved ones find ourselves short on points at the exact moment that we need to stay at a Hyatt property.
+Occasionally, we or our loved ones find ourselves short on points when we need to stay at a Hyatt property.

-Whether it is a bucket-list property you have wanted to book for years or an expensive airport hotel that we need to book for an overnight layover urgently, those Hyatt points can be incredibly valuable.
+Whether it is a bucket-list property you have wanted to book for years or an expensive airport hotel that we need to urgently book for an overnight layover, those Hyatt points can be incredibly valuable.

 Periodically, however, our points may not be sufficient to complete a reservation.
 This is when transferring Hyatt points between members can undoubtedly come in handy.